calaba/octave-3.8.2-enable-64-ubuntu-14.04/README.md

         error: memory exhausted or requested size too large for range of Octave's index type

+    In regular Octave with 32-bit indexing the physical limit of the memory array index seems to be (2^31 - 31 bits), this is the output of memory allocation of 2GBs and 2GBs - 1 Byte in regular octave 3.8.2:

+        octave:15> a = zeros (2147483647, 1, 'int8');
+        error: out of memory or dimension too large for Octave's index type octave:15> a = zeros (2147483646, 1, 'int8');
+        octave:16>

 6) If you are satisfied with Octave compilation with enabled 64bit indexing you can cd to Octave sources directory (octave-3.8.2) and install Octave by running command 'sudo make install'.

     sudo su